Chucks1093/Chucks1093/README.md

 # Hi there, I'm Anioke Sebastian! 👋

 I'm a frontend engineer passionate about building exceptional web applications using modern technologies.
 I specialize in Next.js, React, TypeScript, GraphQL, and Firebase.
-I enjoy crafting engaging and user-friendly interfaces to deliver seamless user experiences.
+I enjoy crafting engaging and user-friendly interfaces and experiences.

 ## 🔭 What I'm currently working on